Yuhe-Wang/BMC/README.md

 (4) For Windows, open the Visual studio promt(your may need to create it by yourself due to version and installation variance. please change working directory to BMC) in the folder BMC, and type in build.bat

-	For Linux, open the terminal in the folder BMCm and type in ./build.sh (you may need to do chmod +x build.sh first)
+For Linux, open the terminal in the folder BMCm and type in ./build.sh (you may need to do chmod +x build.sh and Dependencies/wxWidgets-3.1/src/stc/gen_iface.py first)

 # Run BMC
 The executable files and running configurations are all in folder BMC/RunBMC